ept/blog/src/_posts/2010-05-05-valuation-caps-on-convertible-notes-explained-with-graphs.md

 certain similarities with my example here, or they may not -- I couldn't say. ;-)

 **Update (11 June 2010):** Packed the Excel spreadsheet in a ZIP file to fix download problems.

+**Update (23 August 2011):** [Daniel Odio](http://www.danielodio.com/) has made this into a [Google Docs spreadsheet](http://go.DanielOdio.com/convertible-note) -- you can just fill in your numbers and see the results immediately.
+Awesome!